-- 14 ROCs/NGIs successfully validated and completed the migration (Central Europe, CERN, France, Germany&Switzerland, Italy, Northern Europe, South East,, UKI, Latin America, IGALC, NGI_PL, Greece, Serbia and Slovakia). - 2 ROCs/NGIs have already validated but not migrated (South West Europe and Slovenia)) - 3 ROCs not started yet (Asia Pacific, Canada and Russia)
+- 7 ROCs/NGIs successfully validated (Central Europe, Italy, South West, UKI, Latin America, IGALC, NGI PL,NGI Greece) - 4 ROCs/NGIs in progress (Asia Pacific, France, Northern Europe, Germany) - 2 ROCs/NGIs not started vet (Russia, Canada)

-On June 1st the central NAGIOS instance has been switched off for those NGIs/regions that completed the validation and availability/reliability statistics are calculated using the data from their regional boxes.
+On June 1st the central NAGIOS instance has been switched off for those NGIs/regions that completed the validation and availability/reliability statistics are calculated using their regional boxes data.

-Future developments of the regional boxes concern the myEGI portal, that will be bundled with the NAGIOS itself.
-It will provide specific NGI views and will be the portal for information about availability, reliability and service status of NGI resources; 'GridMap style' views will be added later on.
+Future developments of the regional boxes concern the myEGI portal, that will be distributed in bundle with the NAGIOS itself.
+It will provide EGI-specific NGI views and will be the portal for information about availability, reliability and service status of NGI resources; 'GridMap style' views will be added later on.